Komzpa/osm-contacts/README.md

 # osm-contacts
-All the ways to contact OpenStreetMap Community
+List of all the ways to contact OpenStreetMap Community.

+For data, look at contacts.json.

+To format file, run make.